Pyxine cocoes: Habitat and distribution

 Pyxine cocoes grows on bark and rocks.
 The lichen has been reported from Asia (Japan and the Philippines), East Africa, North America, Central America, and South America, Hawaii, and Australia.
 In Australia, it is present only in coastal locations that are seasonally humid, and both wet and warm.
 In this continent, it is common on tree trunks growing on coral cays; these trunks are often used as bird perches, which accumulate bird droppings.
-Lichenologist Roderick W. Rogers suggests that the lichen could be nitrophilic, which would explain this growth habitat, as well as its tendency to prefer habitats that are at least partially urbanized.
+The lichenologist Roderick W. Rogers suggests that the lichen could be nitrophilic, which would explain this growth habitat, as well as its tendency to prefer habitats that are at least partially urbanized.
 In North America, it distribution extends as far north to Florida in the United States.

+The African species Pyxine katendei is somewhat similar in appearance to Pyxine cocoes, but it has only laminal (not marginal) soralia.

 Biomonitoring studies

 Studies conducted in India suggest that Pyxine cocoes is a candidate for biomonitoring of local air pollution.
 It bioaccumulates toxic heavy metals that it acquires from the air and retains the pollutants in the thallus, which can then be sampled and assayed to determine their concentration.